matrix-org/matrix-spec-proposals/proposals/4147-including-device-keys-with-olm-encrypted-events.md

-# MSC4147: Including device keys with Olm-encrypted events
+# MSC4147: Including device keys with Olm-encrypted to-device messages

 Summary: a proposal to ensure that messages sent from a short-lived (but genuine) device can be securely distinguished from those sent from a spoofed